Follow TV Tropes

 • The Confusion Gate is filled with large head-statues which look entirely too happy.
 The aforementioned sacrificial pit has several of them.

-• The Mother's third form in the original game.
+• The Mother's third form.
 A giant, pale-faced version of the Virgin Mary who rains crosses and Tears of Blood that explode into walls of flame.
 Also, it's holding a skeletal baby.

 • Crossing into Fridge Brilliance, The Mother's Japanese name is 聖母 ("seibo") which means "Holy Mother", which is another name for the Virgin Mary.